jotruebl/jotruebl.github.io/_posts/2020-12-22-surfsense.md

 ![observed conditions](../assets/img/wwoutput.png)
 <figcaption>WW3 model forecast of significant wave height and peak direction for a region of the US West Coast.</figcaption>

 Given that WW3 predicts things like wave height and swell direction, you may be wondering why it can't be directly used to predict how the waves will be at your local surf spot.
 Why pay for a premium surf forecasting service when you can simply use the freely available WW3 model?
 The catch here is that WW3 predicts the characteristics of waves well offshore in deep water.
 Such waves are quite different than the near-shore waves that surfers ride.
 As a deep water wave aproaches the shore, it begins to transform due to a variety of complicated interactions with the sea floor.
 Factors such as the shape of the coast, how steep the sea floor is, and whether the ocean bottom is sand or hard coral are just a few of the critical factors that determine how a deep sea wave transforms into a near-shore breaking wave.
-While WW3 does a great job of predicting deep water wave characteristics, the complicated, highly nonlinear interactions in the surf zone described above are still not well enough understood to provide a reliable estimate of breaking wave height.
-(See [here](http://stream1.cmatc.cn/pub/comet/CoastalWeather/sww/comet/marine/SWW/print.htm) for a great article on some of these factors.)
+While WW3 does a great job of predicting deep water wave characteristics, [the complicated, highly nonlinear interactions in the surf zone] (http://stream1.cmatc.cn/pub/comet/CoastalWeather/sww/comet/marine/SWW/print.htm)described above are still not well enough understood to provide a reliable operational estimate of breaking wave height.

-All of this boils down to one point: surf forecast services need a way of transforming WAVEWATCH III's deep water wave predictions into estimates of near-shore breaking waves that matter to surfers.
-Each service has their own method and since theyre all proprietary, I can't give specifics.
-There's plenty of scholarly articles out there that can give you an idea of what the common approaches probably look like (if you're interested, [here's a good starting point.)](http://www.coastalwiki.org/wiki/Shallow-water_wave_theory).
+All of this boils down to one point: surf forecast services need a way of transforming WAVEWATCH III's deep-water wave predictions into estimates of breaking waves near the shore that matter to surfers.
+Each service has their own method, and I can't give specifics since theyre all proprietary.
+[There's plenty of resources out there](http://www.coastalwiki.org/wiki/Shallow-water_wave_theory) that can give you an idea of what the common approaches probably look like.
 From my research, I get the impression that slope, tide, angle of beach, bathymmetry, etc. are all boiled down to likely a few simple equations, or possibly even one.
-In a way, [forecasting breaking wave heights from deep water waves seems to be more of an art than a science](https://magicseaweed.com/news/in-deep-water-swell-models-deconstructed/7507/), as knowledge of specific breaks is crucial to forming predictions.
+In a way, [forecasting breaking wave heights from deep water waves is more of an art than an exact science](https://magicseaweed.com/news/in-deep-water-swell-models-deconstructed/7507/), as knowledge of specific breaks is crucial to forming predictions.

 ![beach_1](../assets/img/beach_1.png)
 <figcaption>The transformation of a deep-water wave to a breaking wave in the surf zone and the various methods use to forecast each stage.</figcaption>

-Image showing transformation from WW3 deep water waves to surf zone waves.

 Depending on the amount of near-shore data available and knowledge of the break by the forecaster, you're left with forecasts that vary in their degrees of accuracy.
 To go back to the example above in Lyall Bay, this forecast provider is US based, and as such probably doesn't put a lot of effort into New Zealand surf forecasts.
 It's likely that the forecaster simply chose to use to deep-water predictions from WW3 without any further corrections due to near-shore effects, which is why the forecast is so innacurate.
 It's an extreme but instructive example.